Porte des Morts: Name origin

-A grim reputation
+Reputation

 A number of factors combine to make this a particularly dangerous strait.
 Older sailing vessels were not as maneuverable as modern motor boats.
 The strait is relatively narrow.
 Shoals extend far from shore.
 Winds on the Great Lakes are notoriously unpredictable and can increase to gale forces and more almost without warning.
 The strait is also a combination of three separate passageways.
 Plum Island and tiny Pilot Island are almost in the center of what is commonly considered Death's Door, and pose hazards.
 While the Porte des Morts Passage proper to the south of Plum Island is relatively hazard free, the Detroit Island Passage to the north of Plum Island has many.
 The water between Detroit Island and Washington Island hides shoals that are not navigable, except by small boats like canoes.

 Ships lost in Death's Door include the Fleetwing in 1888, the A.P.
 Nichols, Forest, and J.E.
 Gilmore in 1892.
 The wrecks of Death's Door have taken relatively few human lives.